-Throughout our development our partnership with QUT has been fundamental.
-This has been for many reasons but fundamentally we share a likeminded approach to innovation and relevance in education.
+Fundamentally QUT and QACI share a like-minded approach to innovation and relevance in education.
 For QUT this is captured in their “a university for the real world”.
-Our version, of this same intent, is “learning environment of choice for the aspirational creative generation”.
+Our version of this same intent, is that we are the “learning environment of choice for the aspirational creative generation”.

 Developing clever and creative students is the way of the future of our world.
 Richard Florida says in his book Rise of the Creative Class 2003, “If services and human capital are the focus of future economies (rather than material resources and land values) then creativity and innovation are core assets”.

-Our partnership with QUT has realised many amazing learning opportunities and projects for our students and we are excited as their new Creative Industries Precinct develops.
+Our partnership with QUT has realised many amazing learning opportunities and projects for our students.
 The IBCC program we have developed as a specialist honours program in film, in partnership with QUT is a world first and a model which schools around the world are copying and developing.